phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 ![The call stack containing only the local variables of outer](call-stack-return.svg)

 We see that the local variables of `inner` only live until the function returns.
-The Rust compiler enforces these lifetimes and throws an error when we for example try to to return a reference to a local variable:
+The Rust compiler enforces these lifetimes and throws an error when we for example try to return a reference to a local variable:

 ```rust
 fn inner(i: usize) -> &'static u32 {